timothytim812/timothytim812/README.md

 - 📫 How to reach me **timothygeorgebenjmaindas@gmail.com**

-- ⚡ Fun fact **I work all day on my projects and literally forget everything around me**
+- ⚡Fact about me **I work all day on my projects and literally forget everything around me**

 <h3 align="left">Connect with me:</h3>
 <p align="left">